RoanokeHobby/Robots/Page2.md

 Woohoo!
 This page will contain posts related to the **GoPiGo** robot kit by [Dexter Industries](https://www.dexterindustries.com/).

 Unless otherwise noted, code for the **GoPiGo** will be in Python 2.
-Opions expressed here are my own and not associated with Dexter Industries.
+Opinions expressed here are my own and not associated with Dexter Industries.